 Beginning Your Career as a Crime Lab Technician

-An EMT or paramedic with personal strengths in analysis, organization, and observation can use their unique perspective and experience in emergency medicine launch a promising career in forensic science.
-And with 14% job growth anticipated in the field, many laboratories are already on the lookout for qualified, trusted workers to take on the challenge.
+As an experienced EMT or paramedic with strengths in analysis, organization, and observation, you can utilize and build on your unique perspective and experience in emergency medicine to branch out and launch an exciting career in forensic science.
+With 16% job growth anticipated in the field through the decade’s end, many laboratories are looking for qualified, trusted workers to take on the challenge.

-If you’re not already an EMT and would like to gain real-world experience before taking the leap to crime lab technician , you can start by training for EMT certification.
-Emergency medical services are an excellent way to test the waters before fully committing to many related fields in science, healthcare, or law enforcement.
+If you’re not already an EMT and want to gain real-world experience before becoming a crime lab technician, you should start by training for EMT certification.
+Emergency medical services are an excellent way to start before moving to related fields in science, healthcare, or law enforcement.

-Jobs for both lab technicians and EMTs are in high demand, and employers are constantly looking for hard-working, smart, and dedicated employees for their teams.
+Jobs for lab technicians and EMTs are in high demand, and employers are looking for hard-working and dedicated employees for their teams.
 If you’re interested in either of these careers, it requires only the courage to take the first step.
 Good luck!